-Determine the area to be rope wrapped.
-A rough rule of thumb is that two-thirds of the oar should be outboard of the oarlock or clip and one-third inboard.
-Some other things to consider: distance between oarlocks, height of oarlocks above water line, seat height and position as well as rowing styles.
+Determine the area to be rope wrapped: Rough rule of thumb - 2/3 of the oar should be outboard of the oarlock/clip and 1/3 inboard.
+Other things to consider: distance between oarlocks, height of oarlocks above water line, seat height and position as well as rowing styles.

-Before you start you will need to take a 2 foot length of rope and tie the ends together making a closed loop of rope.
-You will also need a heavy hammer and a block of wood.
-The oar can be wrapped with or without glue under the rope.
-If you plan to wrap over epoxy or other glue, mask off area to wrap and spread the glue.
-Sticky stuff under the wrap is good insurance for the longevity of your wrap, but it makes the wrapping process much harder.
+Optional epoxy/glue prep: If you plan to wrap over epoxy or other glue, mask off area to wrap and spread the glue.
+Glue under the wrap can increase the longevity of your wrap, but it makes the wrapping process much harder.

-Starting at the handle end of the oar wrap zone, tape or hold down the first 2 inches of rope on the shaft.
-Make a sharp 90° bend (perpendicular to the shaft) and then wrap the first wrap over the top of it, entrapping the rope to the oar.
-It is important that this first wrap is very tight.
-One, or better yet two, helpers (i.e. oar turners) are required, although some have claimed to be able to wrap oars single handedly.
-The rope needs to be kept taught (stretched) at all times.
+Tape or hold down the first 2 inches of rope to the handle end of the wrap zone.
+Make a sharp 90° bend (perpendicular to the shaft) and then wrap over the top of it, entrapping the rope to the oar.
+It is important that this first wrap is very tight and the rope is kept taught (stretched) at all times.
+One or two helpers (i.e. oar turners) can greatly improve your success.

 At this point, cut the rope so that an inch of the rope can be tucked through the loop and forcefully pulled back under the wrap in the step above.
 Do not loosen tension at any time during the wrap - especially now!
 Hold tight to the bitter end until it is entrapped and pulled under the wrap.

-Next place the wood block in the other end of the loop (this loop end should be coming out of the wrap approximately 6 inches from the end of the wrap.)
-With the handle end of the oar against something solid, take your hammer (sledge hammers work well) and drive the block towards the handle, which will in turn pull the loop out from under the rope wrapping.
+Next, place the wood block in the other end of the loop (this loop end should be coming out of the wrap approximately 6” from the end of the wrap.)
+With the handle end of the oar against something solid, take your hammer and drive the block towards the handle, which will pull the loop out from under the rope wrapping.
 The loop should entrap the bitter end and pull it under the wrap where it should be firmly held.
-The loop, after pulling the bitter end some two or three inches under the wrap, should come free and be easily driven out from under the wrap.
-If a gap remains at the exit point of the loop, you can use your hammer (claw end works well) to lightly rearrange the wrap to close this gap and others that you might have.
+The loop, after pulling the bitter end some 2-3” under the wrap, should come free and be easily driven out.
+If a gap remains at the exit point of the loop, you can use your hammer (claw end works well) to lightly rearrange the wrap to close this gap.